The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 9. Chacala

 As for what to do, Chacala is a nature lover’s paradise.
-You can hike to the El Capomo waterfall or go spend a day on the hidden beach of Las Cuevas.
-While we haven’t seen them in person yet, there are also known petroglyphs in the jungle around Chacala that you can hike to.
+You can hike to the El Capomo waterfall or spend a day on the hidden beach of Las Cuevas.
+While we haven’t seen them in person yet, there are also petroglyphs in the jungle around Chacala that you can hike to.

 10. La Peñita de Jaltemba